How to Do SEO for Niche Markets Step by Step

 One major mistake many marketers make when it comes to SEO for niche markets is focusing on simply creating content.
 Then they hope it ranks in the top 10, and the job is done.
 Not quite.

 In order to rank in the top 10, and have a chance at securing the first position (or featured snippet), you need to spend a lot of time on your SEO strategy.
-Long-tail keywords require quiet a bit of research, so always analyze the search results page (SERP), and ask yourself:
+Long-tail keywords require quite a bit of research, so always analyze the search results page (SERP), and ask yourself:

 Why are these posts ranking?